 - Hilton Surpass card: This card earns 6 points per dollar at grocery stores and gas stations.
 I made the assumption that one would buy $500 Visa gift cards each with a $5.95 fee.
 Note that it is possible to get 7.5 points per dollar by reloading Amex Campus Edition cards with a Citi Forward card (5X) and then transferring points to Hilton at a 1 to 1.5 exchange rate.
 Aside from the fact that you can do better with Citi ThankYou points, the Forward card is no longer available to new applicants, so I didn’t include this option in the analysis.

 - Ink Plus / Ink Bold / Ink Cash card: This card earns 5 points per dollar at office supply stores.
-And, if you have a Visa version of the card, you can get 1% cash back at Staples for purchases of $200 or more by enrolling your card in the Visa Savings Edge program.
 I made the assumption that one would buy $200 Visa gift cards at Staples, each with a $6.95 fee.
-After the Visa Savings Edge rebate, the total fee would be $4.88.
-Of the hotel chains in this analysis, the Ink Plus and Ink Bold cards allow 1 to 1 transfers to Hyatt, IHG, Marriott, and Ritz Carlton.
+Of the hotel chains in this analysis, the Ink Plus card allows 1 to 1 transfers to Hyatt, IHG, Marriott, and Ritz Carlton.

 - 5% Cash Back card: There are several different cards that earn 5% cash back under various conditions (see “Playing 5X everywhere Whack a Mole”).
 Most of these cards offer 5% at drugstores (among other locations) where $500 gift cards with $4.95 fees are usually available.

 Other assumptions: In addition to the above listed assumptions, I also assumed that there would be no fees involved in cashing out gift cards.
-This can be done, for example, by using the cards to load Bluebird or Serve at Walmart, or by paying bills via Evolve Money.
+This can be done, for example, by using the cards to load Bluebird or Serve at Walmart or REDbird at Target.
 Fees for other approaches (such as buying money orders, etc.) vary a lot, so were not included in this analysis.

 Gift card purchase fees shown in this analysis were based on my assumptions of the most usual scenarios.
 There are, of course, tricks for spending less (or earning more).
 For more details about buying Visa and MasterCard gift cards, please see: “Best options for buying Visa and MasterCard gift cards.”